 The professional will prepare a set of documents for you.
 This is likely to be expensive and (in my view) probably unnecessary as there is standard contract paperwork available.

 But having said that, you may feel more comfortable having some initial legal advice to help you source and complete a draft, as well as being clear about the process afterwards.

 The FMB (Federation of Master Builders) is another source, although paperwork is usually only available to their members.

 The Law Depot is free, but the Contract Store and JCT will probably charge £25-£40 for drafts.
 JCT paperwork can only be used once, whereas the Contract Store can be used multiple times.

 These drafts might look a bit scary to certain contractors and you may find smaller firms don’t want anything so formal, but they actually benefit both parties, as they contain terms of conditions which go beyond the what, where and how much.

 It’s possible to draw the paperwork together yourself in a summary appointment; ie your letter/email should recap the audit trail from initial architectural drawings, the SSW, the meeting(s), their quote(s) and any emails.

 Ask them to acknowledge safe receipt and give their complete agreement to your summary.

-Read some of the standard contract drafts so that you can see what they have included, but as a starting point, a robust draft will typically comprise the following details:
+Read some of the standard building contract drafts so that you can see what they have included.
+But as a starting point, a robust building contract will typically cover the following details: